jarmokivekas/tuamk-thesis/doc/main.md

 It is possible to save the raw I/Q samples to disk, and compute the large FFTs in a post-processing step where real-time computation is not required.
 In this case, a likely bottleneck will be the amount storage space.
-The lowest sample rate supported by `uhd_rx_cfile` is approximately 0.2 MPSP, which will produce close to 0.8 MB of data per second when using 16-bit samples.
+The lowest sample rate supported by `uhd_rx_cfile` is approximately 0.2 MSPS, which will produce close to 0.8 MB of data per second when using 16-bit samples.
 The maximum sample rate 25 MSPS produces 100 MB data per second.